 You can visit this beautiful palace from 10 am to 6 pm.
 Also, if you have purchased a composite ticket as I mentioned in my first Jaipur blog, there is no need to buy a separate ticket for Nahargarh Fort.
 But if you want to visit the Sheesh Mahal & Wax Museum, there is a separate ticket.

-Only 4 special days in the year, you can travel without ticket i.e. 30th March (Rajasthan Day), 18th April (World Heritage Day), 18th May (International Museum Day) and 27th September (World Tourism Day).
+Only 4 special days in the year, you can travel without a ticket i.e. 30th March (Rajasthan Day), 18th April (World Heritage Day), 18th May (International Museum Day), and 27th September (World Tourism Day).

 Nahargarh Fort Architecture: